fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 set `ABC` and the large index 1 Morse set comprising almost all of the simplicial complex can be detected algebraically.
-In fact, there are two connections between the large Morse set and the stable equilibrium `D`, but they cancel algebraically.
+In fact, there are two connections between the large Morse set and the stable equilibrium `D`, and they cancel algebraically.

 ## Analyzing Planar Vector Fields